Testing Process for Minors

 Any athlete can be tested, any time, any place.

-As a minor we need to make sure that you are always safeguarded throughout the testing process so there are some modifications to the testing process to help us do that.
-The main difference is that regardless if you are tested in- or out-of-competition you will always be notified in the presence of another adult.
+As a minor we need to ensure that you are always safeguarded throughout the testing process.
+To do this there are some modifications put in place, as mentioned above.
+It is important you familiarise yourself with these.
+The main difference is that regardless of whether you are tested in or out-of-competition you will always be notified in the presence of another adult.

 At any time, you can ask the Doping Control Officer to explain the testing process to you, and you can also ensure that any comments you want to make are included on the Doping Control Form.